Pakistani Taliban leader killed in air strike in Afghanistan near border

 The government announced the ceasefire last week and it took effect this week.

-"...as previously stated, the ceasefire does not include U.S. counterterrorism efforts against (Islamic State and al Qaeda) and other regional and international terrorist groups, or the inherent right of U.S. and international forces to defend ourselves if attacked.
+"The ceasefire does not include U.S. counterterrorism efforts against (Islamic State and al Qaeda) and other regional and international terrorist groups, or the inherent right of U.S. and international forces to defend ourselves if attacked," O'Donnell said.

 "We hope this pause leads to dialogue and progress on reconciliation and a lasting end to hostilities."